University of Queensland, Brisbane

 - Faicel Chamroukhi: Professor at University of Caen, his research interests include statistical learning, latent data models, multivariate and functional data analysis, pattern recognition, statistical signal and image processing, and their applications.
 F. Chamroukhi spent a year at Inria Lille (MODAL) in 2015/16 and is since an associate member of the team.
 Some of his projects include Inria partners (such as the upcoming ANR SMILES, 2018-2022).

-- Trung Tin Nguyen: PhD Student, University of Caen.
+- Trung Tin Nguyen: PhD Student, University of Caen, now post-doc fellow at Inria Statify since 2022.
 Tin started his PhD in October 2018 on a doctoral contract and is supervised by F. Chamroukhi.
 His thesis research is on unsupervised learning of feature hierarchies using deep mixtures of experts.

 Inria Grenoble Rhone-Alpes

-- Julyan Arbel: Junior researcher, Mistis team.
+- Julyan Arbel: Junior researcher, Statify team.
 His interests in the project are related to Bayesian parametric and nonparametric statistics.

-- Stephane Girard: Senior researcher, Mistis.
+- Stephane Girard: Senior researcher, Statify.
 His interests in the project are related to nonparametric statistics, regression and statistical learning in high dimension.

-- Antoine Usseglio-Carleve: Post-doc fellow, Mistis.
+- Antoine Usseglio-Carleve: Post-doc fellow, Mistis until 2020.
 His research interests include risk measures properties, extreme risk measures estimation, multivariate distributions, regression models and high-dimensional statistics.